TABLE OF CONTENTS

 There are several differences between regular cannabis seeds and feminized seeds.
 If you plan to grow cannabis, it is best to know the differences.
 We took a close look at the various types of cannabis seeds and compared their differences for you.
 Let us clarify some of the misconceptions that some people have when it comes to cannabis seeds.
 Most cannabis growers have a preference for either the regular seeds or the feminized seeds and that has to do with their specific growing traits.
-First, we have to understand the essential differences between each sex.
+First, we have to understand the essential differences between male and female cannabis.

 Cannabis plants can either be female, hermaphroditic or male.
 During the flowering phase, the male cannabis plants produce pollen sacks that have an oval shape.
 During the same phase, female plants produce pistils and flowers known as ‘calyxes.'
 This is where the pollen is caught to create cannabis seeds.
 Hermaphroditic plants, during the flower phase have both calyxes and pollen sacks.
 When your cannabis plant is exposed to stressful conditions, its survival impulse immediately kicks in.
 For that reason, the plant will not be fertilized and will reproduce itself.
 The female plant will start to self pollinate, producing pollen sacks to carry on the cannabis genetics.
 Male plants can also create flowers or calyxes, but it is quite unusual.
 Let us now look at the comparison between regular seeds and female cannabis seeds.